davidbroughsmyth/riscv-hdp/ex4/blinky/README.md

 }

 ```
--- blinky for verilog, does not pass -DTESTGPIO to c compiler removing add testing code
+-- blinky for verilog, does not pass -DTESTGPIO to c compiler removing all testing code with "#ifdef TESTGPIO"
 ``` C
 #ifdef TESTGPIO
 #include <stdio.h>